My name is Melissa Garff Ballard. I’m running to represent you, your family and our community in House District 20.

 More recently, my husband and I returned from serving as missionaries where he was the Mission President of the Oregon Portland Mission.

 Living abroad, and living out of state, has broadened my perspective of the role that government plays in our lives.
 It has deepened my appreciation for Utah.
 There are so many things that our state does right.
 As I have created friendships with many from diverse backgrounds, countries, and circumstances, my desire to help Utah continue to be innovative and competitive has grown.
 We must empower our citizens to create and work.
 Government shouldn’t get in the way of those things.

 Education is important and empowering.
 I was lucky enough to attended Davis County public schools in my youth.
 All of my children also attended Davis County public schools.
 As a mother, I have been privileged to volunteer extensively in local classrooms.

 I received a Bachelor's degree in Piano Performance from the University of Utah in 1992.
 I went on to earn a Master of Arts in Piano Performance and Accompanying in 1994 from that same university.
-For more than 20 years, this has given me the opportunity to teach neighbors and their children piano lessons in my home.
+For more than 23 years, this has given me the opportunity to teach neighbors and their children piano lessons in my home - where I have maintained a successful studio.
 I was also an adjunct faculty at the University of Utah for several years.